inducingchaos/raycast-spotify-extension/INFINITE_FETCH_IMPLEMENTATION.md

 - Reduced rate limit delay to 200ms (from 1000ms) for testing
 - Created `useMySavedTracks` hook with caching support
 - Updated `useYourLibrary` to use new hook
+- Added progress tracking for better UX
 - Next steps:
   1. Test the current implementation with the UI
-  2. Add loading state improvements
-  3. Implement search optimizations
+  2. Implement search optimizations
+  3. Add cache invalidation strategy

 ## TODOs